 October 3 - 4, 2020 Saturday - Sunday - 246th Commemoration of the Battle of Point Pleasant Location: Point Pleasant, WV Details: This is a National - level event, of interest to the VASSAR.
 Weather: Attendees: Bonner, Schwetke

-October 7, 2020 Wednesday (11 am) - 240th Commemoration of the Battle of Kings Mountain Location: Kings Mountain National Military Park, 2625 Park Road, Blacksburg, SC.
-Details: This is a National - level event, of interest to the VASSAR and co-hosted by the SCSSAR and NCSSAR.
+October 7, 2020 Wednesday (10:30 am) - 240th Commemoration of the Battle of Kings Mountain - VIRTUAL Location: Conducted virtually this year.
+The Zoom link for this event is https://us02web.zoom.us/j/81700673468 Details: This is a National - level event, of interest to the VASSAR and co-hosted by the SCSSAR and NCSSAR.
+Question about this event may be directed to Joe Culick at email@example.com.
 The Battle of Kings Mountain was a military engagement between Patriot and Loyalist militias in South Carolina during the Southern Campaign of the American Revolutionary War, resulting in a decisive victory for the Patriots.
 The battle took place on October 7, 1780, 9 miles (14 km) south of the present-day town of Kings Mountain, North Carolina in what is now rural Cherokee County, South Carolina, where the Patriot militia defeated the Loyalist militia commanded by British Major Patrick Ferguson of the 71st Foot.
 The battle has been described as "the war’s largest all-American fight".
 Weather: Attendees: Schwetke

 October 9 - 11, 2020 Friday (9 am) - Sunday (3 pm) - Wildnerness Road/Raid at Martin's Station - Rescheduled!
 Location: 8051 Wilderness Road, Ewing, VA Details: This is a National - level event sponsored by the VASSAR and hosted by the Friends of Wilderness Road State Park.
 Saturday the 9th events begin with the raising of colors and wreath laying at 10 am.
 Re-enactment battles are held at 1 pm and 8:30 pm.
 Parking is $10 per vehicle admission on Friday and Saturday and $4 on Sunday.
 Weather: Attendees: Bonner, Schwetke

-October 17, 2020 Saturday - 239th Commemoration of the Battle of Yorktown (9:15 AM) - Yorktown - Wreath Laying at Nelson's Tomb; (10:30 AM) - Yorktown Day Parade Location: Yorktown, VA Details: A National Level Event sponsored by the VASSAR.
-Muster at 8:45 for wreath laying - stakes for flags.
+October 17, 2020 Saturday (10 am) - 239th Commemoration of the Battle of Yorktown - Live and Streamed Location: Yorktown, VA Details: A National Level Event sponsored by the VASSAR.
+Muster at 9:30 for wreath laying - stakes for flags.
 Picture will be taken immediately following wreath laying.
-For parade muster as soon as the wreath laying is over at assigned muster location that will be provided that morning.
-Another picture, of all parade participants, will be taken just to the left of where we fall out from the parade.
-Included below are overhead and ground pictures of the muster sites for the Nelson tomb Grace Episcopal Church, and I plan to be at site by 8:30 am.
+Included below are overhead and ground pictures of the muster sites for Nelson's tomb and Grace Episcopal Church, and I plan to be at site by 9 am.
 Cmdr, VASSAR Color Guard.
+The Parade and Yorktown Victory monument portions of this year's commemoration have been canceled, however VASSAR has received permission from Grace Episcopal Church to conduct this year's wreath laying.
+Note, however they are not permitting access to church or other indoor facilities.
 Location: Yorktown, VA Details: This is a National - level event.
 Weather: Attendees: Bonner, Schwetke

 October 24, 2020 Saturday (2 pm) - 41st Anniversary of the Fairfax Resolves Chapter Location: Historic Fairfax County Courthouse, Fairfax, VA Details: This Chapter-level event commemorates the founding of the Fairfax Resolves Chapter, SAR.
 POC is Dave Cook, 1st VP Fairfax Resolves Chapter, firstname.lastname@example.org.
 Weather: Attendees: Bonner, Cook